 Man stabbed to death near London’s Oxford Street

-A man has been stabbed to death in a side road near London’s Oxford Street.
+A man has been stabbed to death in a side road near Oxford Street in London.

+Witnesses said violence broke out near a Korean restaurant in Poland Street on Monday morning.

+One man who was in a building on the side road told the PA news agency: “There was shouting in the street and it escalated into a full-blown row.

-The Metropolitan Police said officers were called at around 11.40am on Monday to reports of a stabbing in Poland Street.
+The Metropolitan Police said officers were called at around 11.40am to reports of a stabbing.

-A worker in a nearby shop said the violence had broken out in a restaurant.

 A man has been arrested.